vovcacik/irssi-scripts/README.md

 supposed to be pasted is determined by opening and closing tags.
 Anything between those is sent to Pastebin and everything including the tags is replaced with URL.

-All pastes are uploaded anonymously as `unlisted` and expiring in 1 day by default.
+All pastes are uploaded anonymously, unlisted and with expiration of 1 day by default.
 If you got Pastebin account, you can associate the pastes with it by setting your user API key - see the _Settings_ section and visit http://pastebin.com/api/api_user_key.html

-Warning: once you type opening tag ("pastebin:" by default) you **have to** end the gathering phase by closing tag (":pastebin" by default).
+Warning: once you type opening tag (`pastebin:` by default) you **have to** end the gathering phase by closing tag (`:pastebin` by default).
 Everything in between is just gathered to be uploaded to Pastebin, including commands like `/exit` etc.
 Also the gathering can be started even inside commands, so something like this works:
 `/me just uploaded pastebin:...multiline text...:pastebin Check it out!`